 The evidence strongly indicates that China has a sustained effort to develop a broad range of counterspace capabilities.
-China has conducted multiple tests of technologies for close approach and rendezvous in both low-earth orbit (LEO) and geosynchronous orbit (GEO) that could lead to a co-orbital ASAT capability.
-However, as of yet, the public evidence indicates they have not conducted an actual destructive intercept of a target, and there is no proof that these RPO technologies are definitively being developed for counterspace use as opposed to intelligence gathering or other purposes.
+China has conducted multiple tests of technologies for rendezvous and proximity operations (RPO) in both low earth orbit (LEO) and geosynchronous orbit (GEO) that could lead to a co-orbital ASAT capability.
+However, as of yet, the public evidence indicates they have not conducted an actual destructive co-orbital intercept of a target, and there is no proof that these RPO technologies are definitively being developed for counterspace use as opposed to intelligence gathering or other purposes.

 China has at least one, and possibly as many as three, programs underway to develop direct ascent anti-satellite (DA-ASAT) capabilities, either as dedicated counterspace systems or as midcourse missile defense systems that could provide counterspace capabilities.
-China has engaged in multiple, progressive tests of these capabilities since 2005, indicating a serious organizational effort.
-Chinese DA-ASAT capability against LEO targets is likely mature and may be operationally fielded on mobile launchers within the next few years.
-Chinese DA-ASAT capability against deep space targets - both medium Earth Orbit (MEO) and GEO - is likely still in the experimental or development phase, and there is not sufficient evidence to conclude whether it will become an operational capability in the near future.
+China has engaged in multiple, progressive tests of these capabilities since 2005, indicating a serious and sustained organizational effort.
+Chinese DA-ASAT capability against LEO targets is likely mature and likely in the process of being operationally fielded on mobile launchers.
+Chinese DA-ASAT capability against deep space targets - both medium Earth Orbit (MEO) and GEO - is likely still in the experimental or development phase, and there is not sufficient evidence to conclude whether there is an intent to develop it as an operational capability in the future.